-The Center for Economic Forecasting expects statewide taxable sales to reach pre-COVID levels in calendar year spending.
-While health mandates related to COVID-19 have been eased in recent months in Riverside County, the said, it will take time for the economy to fully recover, but there is now a positive outlook with continued job growth and the on going vaccination roll-out in the State.
-This coupled with Riverside County entering the pandemic from a
+The Center for Economic Forecasting expects statewide taxable sales to reach pre-COVID levels in calendar year 2021, following the trend seen with other consumer-demand indicators such as national retail sales and goods spending.
+While health mandates related to COVID-19 have been eased in recent months in Riverside County, the Center for Economic Forecasting will continue to monitor conditions and recalibrate its outlook accordingly.
+That said, it will take time for the economy to fully recover, but there is now a positive outlook with continued job growth and the on going vaccination roll-out in the State.
+This coupled with Riverside County entering the pandemic from a position of strength, points toward continued recovery for the regional economy.